jason687/CyberSecurityProject/README.md

 Jason: Started to implement ability to affect bit plane through pen; did not get far

 01/04 (technically)
-Jason: Ironed out the basic features of pen, some bugs passed through, created save button to port out image to check with outside tool
+Jason: Ironed out the basic features of pen, some bugs passed through, created save button to port out image to check with outside tool, README updates!